n3urovirtual/Tap-and-Play/README.md

 # Tap and Play
- A tablet game to encourage goal-directed behacior in children with/without cortical visual impairment (CVI)
+ A tablet game to encourage goal-directed behavior in children with/without cortical visual impairment (CVI)

+## Overview